mponce0/covid19.analytics/README.md

 #### Data Consistency
 Data consistency issues and/or anomalies in the data have been reported several times, see https://github.com/CSSEGISandData/COVID-19/issues/.
-This are claimed, in most of the cases, to be missreported data and usually are just an insignificant number of the total cases.
+These are claimed, in most of the cases, to be missreported data and usually are just an insignificant number of the total cases.
 Having said that, we believe that the user should be aware of these situations and we recommed using the `consistency.check()` function to verify the dataset you will be working with.